Secure Software Development Methodologies: A Multivocal Literature Review: Auxiliary Practices

 \end{itemize}

-While the above-mentioned methodologies provide information on how to measure security, the SAP methodology involves the assessment of privacy.
-The methodology uses \textit{a data protection compliance evaluation} to assess the fulfillment of legal requirements, for instance, GDPR (General Data Protection Regulation).
+While the above-mentioned methodologies provide guidance on measuring security, the SAP methodology~\cite{sap2020} goes beyond that and includes the assessment of privacy.
+The methodology employs \textit{a data protection compliance evaluation} to assess the fulfillment of legal requirements, such as GDPR (General Data Protection Regulation).
+This evaluation ensures that data protection measures are aligned with applicable privacy regulations alongside security considerations in the SDLC.